 The directors do not expect that the adoption of the other standards and interpretations listed above will have a material impact on the financial statements in future periods.

-The financial information has been prepared on the historical cost basis.
+The financial information has been prepared on the historical cost and fair value basis.
 The principal accounting policies adopted are set out below.

 Operating segments